youssinko/MERN-new-project/README.md

 created shipping address screen and store the info in the localstorage as long as user still logged in , also created steps components to show active steps from siging in to the place order

-created preview order screen where user can see a summary of the purchase and total cost with tax and shipping coost
+created preview order screen where user can see a summary of the purchase and total cost with tax and shipping cost

+created order API and fetching order info in order screen ( created routes in backend , added isAuth in utilities to detect if order is being placed by logged in user and creatd order model to send data to mongodb)